Big Scam: Congress stages walkout in Lok Sabha over electoral bonds

 How electoral bonds fund India’s political parties

-Under scheme, the government has offered complete anonymity to those making donations.
+Under the scheme, the government has offered complete anonymity to those making donations.

-A donor could now anonymously buy a bond, and deposit it with the political party of his or her choice.
+A donor could now anonymously buy a bond and deposit it with the political party of his or her choice.